Oakland Furnace

 Today, Boyd County remains a vibrant and dynamic community, blending its rich history with a focus on education, healthcare, and industry.
 The county is known for its strong sense of community, natural beauty, and commitment to preserving its heritage while embracing the future.

-This timeline provides a condensed summary of the historical journey of Boyd County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Boyd County, Kentucky.